Azure/Industrial-IoT/README.md

 # Running the module

-You can run the module on Windows along with the Gateway SDK and IoT Hub module directly via Visual Studio 2015 by hitting F5 (after publishing).
+You can run the module on Windows along with Azure IoT Edge and its IoT Hub module directly via Visual Studio 2015 by hitting F5 (after publishing).
 Don't forget your command line arguments!

 You can also run the module in a Docker container using the Dockerfile provided.
 From the root of the repo, in a console, type: